 A basic apple cider vinegar beverage combines 1–2 tablespoons of raw or unfiltered apple cider vinegar, 1 cup (237 ml) of cold water and optionally 1–2 tablespoons of honey or another preferred sweetener.

 Chaga-ccino is a healthy, coffee alternative.
 A blend of magic mushroom with a delicious mocha flavour.
 Cram packed with vitamin D, magnesium and beta-glucan to support and stimulate your immune system, with a soothing and boosting effect.
-You can create your own with the right ingredients or Shop here.
+You can create your own with the right ingredients.

 Rooibos or red tea is a caffeine-free beverage that originated in South Africa.
 Unlike coffee and other teas, rooibos is low in tannin antioxidants, which can be beneficial but also interfere with the absorption of iron.
 Despite a low tannin content, rooibos provides a substantial amount of other antioxidants.
 One study found rooibos could potentially reduce cancer risk.